DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 * Renamings and file mergings to make the code more compact and streamlined.
 * Edited menus and the About... dialog.
-* Add a KeyHistory shortcut for debugging etc. Make it configurable in pkl_eD.ini (eD_DebugInfo).
+* Added a KeyHistory shortcut for debugging etc. Make it configurable in pkl_eD.ini (eD_DebugInfo).
-* Add a Refresh hotkey.
+* Added a Refresh hotkey.
 Reruns PKL in case something got stuck or similar.
-* Multilayered help images, so the fingering can be in one image and the keys in another (saves file space, adds options).
+* Multilayered help images so fingering can be in one image and letters/symbols in another (saves file space, adds options).
-    - Also, the ability to set background color, overall transparency and top/bottom gutter distance.
+    - Also, settings for image scaling, background color, overall transparency and top/bottom gutter distance.
-* Removed OSVersion < VISTA fix for WheelLeft/WheelRight, as even Win Vista is no longer supported by MS.
+	- Shift/AltGr indicators on separate images in a specified directory instead of in the state#.png (and dk) images
+	- Allow pushing the help image horizontally if mouse x pos. is in the R/L ~20% zone.
 * Removed explicit Cut/Copy/Paste keys (in pkl_keypress.ahk); use +{Del} / ^{Ins} / +{Ins} (or as I have used in my Extend mappings, }^{X/C/V ).
 * Made a PKL_Tables.ini file for info tables that were formerly internal.
 This way, the user can make additions as necessary.
 * Sensible dead key names for images and entries (e.g., dk14 -> tilde) in a central doc that layouts can point to.